farfromland/farfromland/README.md

 hey, hi! i'm miley. i go by quite a few names, but that's the one most people use for me.

+icelandic canadian. i'm not nearly fluent enough to be an authority though, my main languages are french and english lol

 any/all pronouns or she/her, whatever works.

+i like entropy zero, and you will usually see me cosplaying its characters in most games i play. aiden is me unfortunately